-Karp has begun work on a book about the startling rise and radical political vision of the Republican Party in the 1850s.
+Karp is now at work on a book about the emergence of anti-slavery mass politics in the United States, and in particular the radical vision of the Republican Party in the 1850s.

-At Princeton, Karp teaches courses on the Civil War era, the nineteenth-century United States, and political conflicts across the mid-nineteenth-century world.
+At Princeton, Karp teaches courses on the Civil War era, slavery and anti-slavery, the nineteenth-century United States, and political conflicts across the mid-nineteenth-century world.

 "In the 1850s, the future of American slavery seemed bright," Aeon, November 2016

 "The New World Order," Boston Review, October 2016